niels-slotboom/notes/Submanifolds.typ

 $
   g = dtheta otimes dtheta + sin^2 theta dphi otimes dphi.
 $
-Here, the Christoffel symbols do not vanish, and more fundamentally, there is no coordinate system in which the basis vectors are parallel, i.e., in which @basisParallel[equation] holds.
+Here, the Christoffel symbols do not vanish, and more fundamentally, there is no coordinate system in which the coordinate basis vectors are parallel, i.e., in which @basisParallel[equation] holds.
 This reflects a key geometric difference: the tangent spaces on $S^2$ "tilt" as one moves across the surface, and vectors transported between them must adjust accordingly.

 This geometric tilt can be detected via _parallel transport around a closed loop_.
 In $RR^2$, transporting a vector around any closed path will return it unchanged to its starting point.
 On $S^2$, however, the result typically differs: the transported vector may fail to return aligned with the original.
 This discrepancy encodes the _curvature_ of the manifold.
 Let us now formalise this by introducing the Riemann curvature tensor.
 \ \